nodejs/undici/README.md

   Default: `null`.
 * `signal: AbortController|EventEmitter|Null`
   Default: `null`.
-- `headersTimeout: Number`, the amount of time the parser will wait to receive the complete HTTP headers.
+- `headersTimeout: Number`, the timeout after which a request will time out, in milliseconds.
+Monitors time between receiving a complete headers.
+  Use `0` to disable it entirely.
 Default: `30e3` milliseconds (30s).
 - `bodyTimeout: Number`, the timeout after which a request will time out, in milliseconds.
 Monitors time between receiving a body data.
   Use `0` to disable it entirely.
 Default: `30e3` milliseconds (30s).